maekind/homeassistant-traefik1.7/README.md

 ## Configuration helper

-Now that we have understand how traefik and homeassitant are configured together, you can use the *configure.sh* sript to replace automatically all configuration tags.
+Now that we have understood how traefik and homeassitant are configured together, you can use the *configure.sh* sript to replace automatically all configuration tags.
 The simpliest way is to edit the config.txt file and fullfil the variables.
 Then, you launch the script and the configuration files will be updated.

 ## Notes